 - EBSCOhost’s eBook Education Collection which is part of the Library’s new discovery service and can be accessed through the Search Everything option on the library’s homepage.

 - The second is quite small and is simply called eBook Collection (EBSCOhost).

 - And, the third is Ebook Central (ProQuest).

 Finding eBooks is not particularly difficult but downloading and printing can be challenging.
 Each subscription has its own demands.
-If you want a brush-up on ebrary read our Creating an ebrary eBook Account.
 This post is focused on EBSCOhost’s eBook Education Collection and how to go about downloading, and reading off-line.
-But, If all you want to do is read online do the following:
+But, if all you want to do is read online do the following: